Theme Decoration Ideas For Janmashtami

 Krishna Peacock Feather Crown

-Lord Krishna used to wear many ornaments, but his constant accessory was peacock feather in his hair.
+Lord Krishna used to wear many ornaments, but his constant accessory was a peacock feather in his hair.

 Why did Lord Krishna wear peacock feathers?
 Any guess?
-Krishna uses to play the flute, and peacocks were mesmerized that with large tears of ecstasy, the king of peacocks dropped many divine feathers at Krishna’s feet.
+Krishna used to play the flute, and peacocks were mesmerized that with large tears of ecstasy, the king of peacocks dropped many divine feathers at Krishna’s feet.
 Krishna accepted them and placed some of them on his turban.
 Thus on Janmashtami, we can create a beautiful peacock crown for the lord.

 Decorate A Flute